-My approach is informal & professional: I want you to relax and enjoy yourself knowing you're in capable hands.
+My approach is informal & professional: I want you to laugh and enjoy yourself while knowing you're in capable hands.
 I'm more of a photographer than a writer, so take a look around, hit up the FAQ for loads of info and drop me a line if you have any questions at all or would like to get to know each other in person!
-I’d love to have both of you over to my studio for a drink and get to know what you and your partner are all about.
+I’d love to have you and your partner over to my studio for a drink and get to know what you’re all about :)

 contact me about